-FACT: The average down payment was only 8% in 2017
+The average down payment is around 8%

 If that’s true (which it is!) that tells us that some home buyers provided down payments that were even less than 8%, according to a survey done by the National Association of REALTORS.
 Many buyers are unaware that there are several low-or-no down payment options that most buyers can easily take advantage of.